-I offer mixing and producing serivces to indie, alternative, rock, electronic, and hip hop artists.
+I offer mixing, producing, and beat making serivces.
 My studio is loaded with top end equipment and has all of the latest sample libraries to produce current musical sounds.

 I had my pop/rock project mixed by Stewart, and I was very satisfied with the way they turned out.
 He was patient, communicative, and professional, which were qualities that I had been looking for in a mixing engineer.
 I also liked that he understood the sound that I was going for, which strengthened my confidence in his abilities.

 Stew is the best engineer hands down .. i travel miles to Santa Monica to go to him when there's plenty of engineers by where I live.. you wanna know why? cause my boy does good WORK

 Stewart is a killer musician, engineer, and consummate professional.
 A lot of people get by just pressing record, but he pushed not only me, but himself making sure the music was brought to it's fullest potential.
 He was a great asset from all the way from the basic tracks to the mastering.

 Stewart Hidalgo is extremely talented, extremely nice, and extremely patient.
 Especially that last part!
 I can't tell you how many times the poor man was willing to go back to make sure my insane conception of my ridiculously complex album (http://programmar.net/music/somaphone6/somaphone6.html) was spot on and sounding great.
 Hire him asap! : )